Krrish (franchise)

-Krrish is an Indian media franchise of superhero films, television series, comics and video games.
+Krrish is an Indian media franchise of superhero action thriller films, television series, comics and video games.
 The film series is directed, produced and written by Rakesh Roshan.
 Krrish is considered Indian cinema's first such film series.
 All three films star Rakesh's son Hrithik.
 The films are centred, initially, on a mentally disabled boy who has an encounter with an extraterrestrial being, and later, his son, who grows up to be a reluctant superhero Krrish.

 In 2013, an animated television series based on this Krrish film series, and named Kid Krrish, aired on Cartoon Network India.
 It also spawned a spin-off animated/live-action series titled J Bole Toh Jadoo that aired on Nickelodeon (India).
-Krrish 3 was the first Indian film to launch its own official Facebook Emoticons as part of the promotion.
 Krrish is the tenth highest-grossing film series in India.

-Films
+Theatrical films

 The film series covers the story of three generations of the Mehra family.
 It first begins with Dr. Sanjay Mehra (Rakesh Roshan) and his wife Sonia (Rekha) who are part of a car crash.
 Dr. Mehra has died while Sonia, who is pregnant, survives with injuries.
 This results in their son, Rohit Mehra (Hrithik Roshan), being born developmentally disabled.
 After receiving supernatural abilities from an alien he befriends, Rohit marries his best friend Nisha (Preity Zinta) by the end of the first film.
 Their son, Krishna Mehra (also Hrithik Roshan) is born with the same supernatural powers in the second film (Krrish) which he uses to help people, eventually turning into the superhero 'Krrish'.
 He is later romantically involved with city girl Priya (Priyanka Chopra).
-By the end of the second film, the characters Sonia, Rohit, Krishna, and Priya are the only members of the family that are still alive while Nisha died after a few days of Krishna's birth.
-The third film shows the entry of Kaal (Vivek Oberoi) who was created by Dr. Arya (Naseeruddin Shah) during an experiment on Rohit thus being Rohit's second son and the main antagonist of the film.
-Kaal apparently kills Krrish but he is saved by Rohit who dies while giving life to dead Krrish through his solar experiment.
-Krishna finally kills Kaal and by the end of the third film, Krishna, Priya and their son, Rohit (named after his grandfather Rohit Mehra) are alive while Sonia died somewhere between the events of Krrish and Krrish 3.
+By the end of the second film, the characters Sonia, Rohit, Krishna, and Priya are the only members of the family that are still alive while Nisha died a few days after Krishna's birth.
+The third film shows the entry of Kaal (Vivek Oberoi) who was created by Dr. Siddharth Arya (Naseeruddin Shah) during an experiment on Rohit thus being Rohit's second son and the main antagonist of the film.
+Kaal apparently kills Krrish but he is saved by Rohit who dies while giving life to the dead Krrish through his solar experiment.
+Krishna finally kills Kaal and by the end of the third film, Krishna, Priya and their son, Rohit (named after his grandfather Rohit Mehra) are alive while Sonia died somewhere between the events of Krrish and Krrish 3 and Krrish 4.